denisejroth/denisejroth.github.io/index.md

 # using Markdown language, you can customize the following variables!

 # these variables are required -------------------------------
-banner_title: Personal Website
+banner_title: Denise J. Roth
-banner_subtitle: Denise J. Roth
+banner_subtitle: PhD Candidate
 background_image: /images/background.jpeg

 # all of the following variables are optional -----------------